 In 2012, the Forest Practices Board directed CMER to conduct a pilot process to test if the application of a Lean approach would result in increasing the efficiency and reducing the time of developing the scoping and study design phases of CMER projects.
 The pilot process replaced the role of the SAGs in study design with smaller Initial Writing Teams (IWTs) and Technical Writing and Implementation Groups (TWIGs).
 The premise was that smaller groups of scientists and technical experts along with fewer review steps would be more efficient in developing research study designs.
 The pilot program included five projects.
-By late 2018, three of the five projects have been completed (study designs approved); the Eastside Type N Riparian Effectiveness Project, the Roads Prescription-Scale Effectiveness Monitoring Project, and the Westside Type F Riparian Prescription Monitoring Project.
-The study designs of the remaining two projects (Unstable Slopes Criteria and Forested Wetlands Effectiveness) are in ISPR review.
+By late 2018, four of the five projects had approved study designs); the Eastside Type N Riparian Effectiveness Project, the Roads Prescription-Scale Effectiveness Monitoring Project, Westside Type F Riparian Prescription Monitoring Project, and the Forested Wetlands Effectiveness Project.
+The study design of the remaining project (Unstable Slopes Criteria) is currently in process.
 Following completion of scoping and study design, project implementation will transition back into CMER's process outlined in the PSM.
 The revised PSM incorporates many parts of the Lean process.